-The information presented in this Item 15 does not give effect to the -for- stock split, which will occur with the filing of our amended and restated memorandum of association and the adoption of our amended and restated bye-laws immediately prior to this offering.
-Since August 24, 2012, we have granted to our officers and employees options to purchase an aggregate of 10,143,813 of our common shares with per share exercise prices equal to \$10.00, \$12.17, \$15.00 and \$20.00 under our equity incentive plan, which we refer to as the existing equity incentive plan.
+Since August 24, 2012, we have granted to our officers and employees options to purchase an aggregate of 17,143,043 of our common shares with per share exercise prices equal to \$5.92, \$7.21, \$8.88 and \$11.84 under our equity incentive plan, which we refer to as the existing equity incentive plan.

-Since August 24, 2012, certain of our officers and employees have exercised options granted under the 2013 Plan to purchase a total of 214,942 of our common shares for an aggregate purchase price of approximately \$2.9 million.
-Since August 24, 2012, certain of our officers and directors have purchased an aggregate of 949,340 of our common shares at an aggregate purchase price of approximately \$10 million.
+Since August 24, 2012, certain of our officers and employees have exercised options to purchase a total of 363,248 of our common shares under our existing equity incentive plan or our predecessor equity incentive plan for an aggregate purchase price of approximately \$3.0 million.
+Since August 24, 2012, certain of our officers and directors have purchased an aggregate of 1,604,382 of our common shares at an aggregate purchase price of approximately \$10 million.